December 3, 2016

 20,000 EYES (1961)

-This tolerable—only sixty-one minutes—film opens with a driving, big band score by Albert Glasser, the king of B-movie composers.
-Against automobile headlights cutting through night streets, there are interesting title designs giving one the feeling of a cutting-edge crime drama.
-I was relieved that “The Beast With...” is absent from the title.
-The lobby poster might have you believe this is a science fiction movie.
-A misleading movie title to be sure, but 20,000 seemed to be a popular round number during this era and flows better than 37,000 or the like.
-The dialogue is well memorized, always on cue, and disappointing.
+This tolerable film—only sixty-one minutes—opens with a driving, big band score by Albert Glasser, the king of B-movie composers.
+Against automobile headlights cutting through night streets, interesting title designs give one the feeling of a cutting-edge crime drama.
+Even so, the poster might have you believe by the "Vertigo-inspired" graphic and "horror" eyes, that this is a William Castle horror film.

 Merry Anders plays Nelson’s secretary and girlfriend.
 To help with Nelson’s predicament, they contact Nelson’s old Army buddy and mining partner—Anders’s old flame—James Brown.
 Brown brings some diamond samples at Nelson’s request as promotional investments.
 His plan involves stealing valuable diamonds from a museum and returning them after an appropriate appraisal.
 With a lot of persuading they both help make the theft a success.
 Nelson (his stunt double) sneaking across rooftops and into the museum before dawn is a nice touch.
 It has the momentary feeling of a high-quality caper.
 It continues so dark one cannot see Nelson’s time-consuming detail work he goes through to steal the diamonds from the museum case.
 Unless one has stolen jewels before from a case with alarms, you will have no idea what he is doing.
-I think he may have done a super professional job (for his first time) but we will never know for sure what he did exactly.
+I think he may have done a super professional job (for his first time) but one will never know for sure.
 But the director sure devoted a lot of film to it.

 It is easy to lose track of which diamonds were samples, switched, stolen, stolen again or returned in Nelson’s shell game.
 His meeting with diamond appraisers is interrupted by Brown disguised as a robber.
 In the planned struggle with Brown’s gun, Nelson is supposed to take a bullet in the arm.
 Also part of the plan is a prior injection of Novocain into Nelson’s forearm so he does not feel the bullet as much.
 I have never tried that.
 I assume it stops the bleeding as well.